llapgoch/jquery.melodeon.widget/README.md

 # Melodeon #

-- Currently uses prototype for its class structure and jQuery.
+- A jQuery / Prototype menu.
+Made originally for Magento, it uses Prototype for its class structure and jQuery for everything else.
+Will be updated at some point to become a jQuery Widget.

 ### Usage ###
+We initialize this way to emulate the way a jQuery Widget would create an instance of itself for each element in the selector.
+Access the menu object once instantiated using ```$('.element').data('melodeon')```.

 ```js
 $('.js-melodeon').each(function(){